Khendi1/PVS/README.md

 ## Hardware setup

-Configuring your MIDI hardware, cameras, and capture devices is currently a weak point, and will be revisted for overhaul.

-Cv2 camera/capture devices are identified upon program execution, but MIDI devices are not.

-See the [Control](#control) section for guidance on configuring your MIDI device.
+Hardware video devices (USB capture devices, webcams, etc.) are identified upon program execution, but MIDI devices are not.
+Devices are not identified or recovered through program execution (boo), so restart if you  See the [Control](#control) section to configure your MIDI device.

+Find the 'Mixer' GUI panel to select among different video devices.
+Currently devices are identified by their USB enumeration value, i.e. the order that they are plugged in.

 ## Features and Parameters:
 - Locally save and recall patches